gasduster99/sppComp/try1/try1_2.md

 $$\lambda^*_{j\cdot\cdot m\cdot} =\sum_{k}\sum_{l}\sum_{\eta}\lambda^*_{jklm\eta}$$.

-Distribution summaries such as quantiles, means, or variances may be computed by copmuting those metrics from the random draws of the resulting
+Distribution summaries such as quantiles, means, or variances may be computed by computing those metrics from the random draws of the resulting
 $\lambda^*_{j\cdot\cdot m\cdot}$ distribution.